RSL Classical FAQs

 Q: What if there’s nothing in there I like?

 We like to think that there is a really engaging range of pieces in our books.
-But, thanks to our Free Choice Piece option, you can choose up to three pieces from anywhere else to prepare and submit instead.
+But, thanks to our Free Choice Piece option, you can choose pieces from anywhere else (up to two for a Graded Exam/Certificate or three for a Performance Certificate) to prepare and submit instead.
 Just make sure you use the Free Choice Piece

 criteria to check it’s at the right level.